HorusXIV/HPCP_Assignment/Report.md

 ### Baseline and First Principles

 I began with the baseline NumPy implementation that was provided.
 As a first step, I replaced NumPy with CuPy and vectorized the hot paths to eliminate as many Python loops as possible.
-This converted the code from being loop‑bound to being GPU‑friendly.
+This converted the code to being GPU‑friendly.
 However, when I ran it on SLURM, GPU utilization was only around 14%, and overall it was even slower than the CPU version by a huge margin (9+ hours per image).

 To run on the cluster, I created a Singularity container.
 This took significant time due to numerous dependencies and limited prior experience with Singularity.
 After matching CuPy and CUDA versions and installing additional libraries to avoid compilation errors, I was able to run the code on the cluster.